 Currently Not Collectible

-Bankruptcy can be extremely useful to stop IRS collection efforts and potentially discharge income taxes that are old enough, and force repayment plans on an otherwise unwilling IRS.
+Bankruptcy can be extremely useful to stop IRS collection efforts, potentially discharge income taxes that are old enough, and force repayment plans on an otherwise unwilling IRS.
 Tax penalties may also be discharged through the bankruptcy.
-As this is such a complex matter, it’s best to consult with both a tax resolution professional and an attorney that is expert at bankruptcy issues.
+As this is such a complex matter, it’s best to consult with a tax resolution professional and an attorney who is an expert in bankruptcy issues.

 Getting Help When You Owe the IRS Money

 - Respond to any IRS correspondence you receive